 No impropriety is created by the mere existence of a relationship with outside firms.
 However, if employees have any influence on transactions involving purchases or contracts, it is imperative that they disclose to the County Administrator as soon as possible the existence of any actual or potential conflict of interest so that safeguards can be established to protect all parties.
-Personal gain may result not only in cases where an employee or relative has a significant ownership in a firm with which Grafton County does business, but also when an employee or relative receives any kickback, bribe, substantial gift, or special consideration as a result of any transaction or business dealings involving Grafton County.
+Personal gain may result not only in cases where an employee or relative has a significant ownership in a firm with which Grafton County does business, but also when an employee or relative receives any kickback, bribe, substantial gift, or special consideration as a result of any transaction or business dealings involving Grafton County, all of which are prohibited by this Policy.

 Compliance with this Policy is the responsibility of every employee.
-Disregarding or failing to comply with this policy will result in disciplinary action, up to and including involuntary termination of employment.
+Disregarding or failing to comply with this Policy will result in appropriate disciplinary action, up to and including involuntary termination of employment.